Weightlifting, Strength And Conditioning

 A lifter’s lifts are considered to be in balance when the snatch equals about 80% of the C&J. Throughout his lengthy career, Fred Lowe excelled in the C&J, repeatedly lifting in excess of 180kg.
 However, his best snatch performance was frequently lower than the approximate 80% of clean we might expect.

 In 1982 Cal Schake (75kg category) became the heaviest American to snatch double bodyweight (152kg).
-Cal’s snatch exceeded 80% of clean ratio, demonstrating his dominance in the snatch.
+Cal’s snatch exceeded 80% of the clean ratio, demonstrating his dominance in the snatch.

 To reiterate, the important takeaway message for readers is that once peak power is obtained and the barbell moves with its greatest acceleration, it is time to get under the weights.
 The body’s descent begins while the barbell is still rising.

-Strength and Conditioning Coaches Use of Triple Extension
+Strength and Conditioning Coaches' Use of Triple Extension

 Gaining strength and power with external resistance (lifting weights) may be a worthwhile goal for non-weightlifters.
 But do these athletes need to learn to snatch and clean like a weightlifter?
 This is not absolutely necessary.
 Many S&C coaches train weightlifting’s many derivative exercises, especially pulls (from various heights) without the need to go overhead (snatch) or rack the bar (clean).